Revisiting the Role of Label Smoothing in Enhanced Text Sentiment Classification: Experimental Results and Analysis

-We utilize publicly available data sets obtained from Kaggle and Hugging Face for our study.
-The data set collection comprises eight distinct data sets, of which six are three-class and two are two-class.
-The diverse range of data sets enables us to evaluate the performance and generalizability of our models across various data types and classification scenarios.
+We utilize publicly available datasets open-sourced in Kaggle and Huggingface.
+This experiment employs eight distinct sentiment analysis datasets, of which six are three-class and two are two-class.
+The diverse range of datasets enables us to evaluate the performance and generalizability of our models across various data types and scenarios.

-\textbf{Twitter Financial News Sentiment(TFNS)} was collected using the Twitter API.
-It holds 11,932 documents annotated with 3 labels and comprises annotated finance-related tweets.
+\textbf{Twitter Financial News Sentiment (TFNS)} was collected using the Twitter API.
+It holds 11,932 documents annotated with 3 labels ('Positive', 'Neutral', 'Negatve') and comprises annotated finance-related tweets.

-\textbf{Kaggle Financial Sentiment(KFS)} is a dataset of financial reviews annotated with 3 labels.
+\textbf{Kaggle Financial Sentiment (KFS)} is a dataset of financial reviews annotated with 3 labels ('Positive', 'Neutral', 'Negatve').
 These reviews cover topics such as stocks, investments, market analysis, corporate performance, technology, and real estate.

-\textbf{Tweet Sentiment Extraction(TSE)} is a three-class dataset from a Kaggle contest.
-It has 27481 samples of a tweet and a sentiment label.
+\textbf{Tweet Sentiment Extraction (TSE)} is a three-class dataset from a Kaggle contest.
+It has 27481 samples of a tweet and a sentiment label ('Positive', 'Neutral', or 'Negatve').

-\textbf{Auditor Sentiment(AS)} gathers the auditor evaluations into one dataset.
-It contains thousands of sentences from English financial news, grouped into three categories by emotion.
+\textbf{Auditor Sentiment (AS)} gathers the auditor evaluations into one dataset.
+It contains thousands of sentences from English financial news, grouped into three categories by emotion ('Positive', 'Neutral', 'Negatve').

-\textbf{Financial Phrasebank(FP)} consists of 4840 sentences from English language financial news categorised by sentiment.
-The dataset is divided into three classes by agreement rate of 5-8 annotators.
+\textbf{Financial Phrasebank (FP)} consists of 4840 sentences from English language financial news categorised by sentiment.
+The dataset is divided into three classes ('Positive', 'Neutral', 'Negatve') by agreement rate of 5-8 annotators.

-\textbf{Chatgpt Sentiment Analysis(CSA)} contains 10,000 pieces of data.
+\textbf{Chatgpt Sentiment Analysis (CSA)} contains 10,000 pieces of data.
 The dataset gathers tweets about Chatgpt and Reflects people's perception of it.
-Emotions are divided into three categories.
+Emotions are divided into three categories ('Positive', 'Neutral', 'Negatve').

-\textbf{Rotten Tomatoes Reviews(RTR)} consists of 10,662 processed sentences from Rotten Tomatoes movie reviews.
-It's a two-class dataset with 5,331 positive and 5,331 negative.
+\textbf{Rotten Tomatoes Reviews (RTR)} consists of 10,662 processed sentences from Rotten Tomatoes movie reviews.
+It's a balanced two-class dataset with 5,331 positive and 5,331 negative.

-\textbf{Sentiment140(Sent140)} is a widely used sentiment analysis dataset created by researchers at Stanford University.
+\textbf{Sentiment140 (Sent140)} is a widely used sentiment analysis dataset created by researchers at Stanford University.
 It contains 1,600,000 tweets extracted using the twitter api.
-The tweets have been annotated to two classes.
-In this work, we only use parts of the data.
+The tweets have been annotated to two classes ('Positive', 'Negatve').